Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 >In this example the one time code value is 81 i.e.  0x0801 in Events and [8, 1] in api_garble logs.

-the 2 generated garbled circuit cids to evaluate  appears in Events `NewGarbledIpfsCid`  (also underlined with red line)
+The two generated garbled circuit cids to evaluate  appears in Events `NewGarbledIpfsCid`  (also underlined with red line)

 In this example, the two respectives cids value are "QmcXBLtfPxWVPgfQm6tnzcBg7KvzN7b9nNpVB4JPtHQEww","QmYKMiVWKKG5aYnHKp8shSVGLKCejv2jYCePZ6skkdaVhx"

-> matching respectively the pgarbled.pb.bin & packmsg.pb.bin
+> matching respectively the pgarbled.pb.bin & packmsg.pb.bin we will evaluated on the next step

-### 2.3 Copy paste the hashs of the 2 generated display garbled circuit (ready to be avaluated)
+### 2.3 Copy the hashs of the two generated display garbled circuit (ready to be avaluated)